 Kathryn Heyman is a novelist, essayist and scriptwriter.
-Her fifth novel, Floodline, was published in September 2013.
+Her memoir, Fury, appeared in May 2021.
+Her sixth novel, Storm and Grace, was published in 2017.
 Her first novel, The Breaking, was shortlisted for the Stakis Award for the Scottish Writer of the Year and longlisted for the Orange Prize.
-Other awards include an Arts Council of England Writers Award, the Wingate and the Southern Arts Awards, and nominations for the Edinburgh Fringe Critics’ Awards, the Kibble Prize, and the West Australian Premier’s Book Awards.
-Her work has been compared to that of Cormac McCarthy, Kate Grenville, Angela Carter, Peter Carey, William Golding and Joseph Conrad.
+Her other awards include an Arts Council of England Writers Award, the Wingate and the Southern Arts Awards, and nominations for the Edinburgh Fringe Critics’ Awards, the Kibble Prize, and the West Australian Premier’s Book Awards.
+Reviewers have compared her work to that of Cormac McCarthy, Kate Grenville, Angela Carter, Peter Carey, William Golding and Joseph Conrad.

 Kathryn Heyman’s several plays for BBC radio include Far Country and Moonlite’s Boy, inspired by the life of bushranger Captain Moonlite.
 Two of her novels have been adapted for BBC radio: Keep Your Hands on the Wheel as a play and Captain Starlight’s Apprentice as a five part dramatic serial.

 Raised in Australia, Heyman spent many years living in the UK, where she began her publishing career after studying at Sheffield Hallam University, under the tutelage of the Caribbean poet E.A Markham.
 She has judged several literary awards, including serving as the senior judge for all panels of the NSW Premier’s Literary Awards, for whom she delivered the keynote address on the eve of the Sydney Writers Festival in 2013.
 She is a member of the Folio Prize Academy.